vchernin/easyeffects/README.md

 Commit notes (todo remove):
 - Reorganized
 - Did not remove significant information, simply reorgnized it into a table.
-- Remove Expander (is not in the app?)
+- Remove Expander (is not in the app and not mentioned anywhere else)
+- Todo, resolve the todos
+- Figure out why to hide description collumn somehow.

 EasyEffects includes many audio plugins.
-See the Manual provided in the app (hamburger menu) with detailed instructions on how to use each plugin..
+See the Manual provided in the app (hamburger menu) with detailed instructions on how to use each plugin.

 | Plugin         | Description     | Provided by |
 |--------------|-----------|-----------|